RPinkha/June-Code-Jam-2024/README.md

 ## Conclusion
 The optimized route highlights improvements in travel efficiency.
 By analyzing and restructuring the travel itinerary, the optimized route achieves a significant reduction in the total distance covered, directly translating to potential savings in travel time, fuel costs, and overall trip expenses.

 The first route, covering 11,121.51 miles, illustrates the extensive journey required when following a non-optimized path.
-In contrast, **the optimized route reduces the travel distance to 5,094.52 miles**, **By reducing the total travel distance by over 50%**, the optimized route highlights the practical benefits of strategic planning and optimization techniques.
+In contrast, **the optimized route reduces the travel distance to 5,094.52 miles**, **By reducing the total travel distance by over 50%**.

 Implicit outcomes include: